Ballast Point Pier Sunrise

 The CDBG regulations, found at 24 CFR 570.201(e), allow the use of CDBG grant funds for Housing Counseling.
 Housing Counseling agencies provide Housing Counseling services to eligible clients residing or purchasing in the City of Tampa.
 Households assisted through this program are provided with free homebuyer education workshops at a minimum of eight hours per workshop; with at least one follow up appointment to include budget counseling, credit counseling, pre purchase counseling and post- purchase counseling.
 The homebuyer education workshops include an overview of the City’s Mortgage Assistance Program (MAP) and its eligibility requirements, along with the current application, document checklist and any other relevant documentation.
 Additionally, the workshops include information regarding mortgage options, renting vs. buying and foreclosure prevention.
 See agencies currently funded by the City of Tampa with CDBG Housing Counseling funds below:

-Agency Name: Housing and Education Alliance
+Agency Name: Housing and Education Alliance, Inc.

 • Phone: 813-932-HOME (4663)

-Agency Name: Real Estate Education and Community Housing, Inc.
+Agency Name: Real Estate, Education and Community Housing, Inc.

 • Phone: 813-397-6208